Criminal law and the courts

 You&/courses/qualifications/details/w111/39;ll be introduced to:

-• key criminal law concepts such as actus reus (wrongful act) and mens rea (blameworthy state of mind) through a case study of a real homicide case
+- key criminal law concepts such as actus reus (wrongful act) and mens rea (blameworthy state of mind) through a real homicide case study

-• the law relating to a range of criminal offences such as murder, theft, criminal damage, and harassment.
+- the law relating to a range of criminal offences such as murder, theft, offences against the person, criminal damage, and harassment.

-The final part of the module explores youth justice, miscarriages of justice and double jeopardy.
+The final part explores youth justice, miscarriages of justice and double jeopardy.
 This will allow you to engage with a critical review of criminal law and help develop skills needed for onward study.

 Throughout the module, you&/courses/qualifications/details/w111/39;ll be encouraged to engage with themes of law reform, campaigning, inequality and human rights through a range of multimedia sources, interactive activities and module materials.
 You&/courses/qualifications/details/w111/39;ll also have opportunities to develop key skills such as reading for understanding, note-taking and summary writing.